DataBooth/duckdb-utils/docs/cli.rst

 .. code-block:: bash

-    cat one.dat | sqlite-utils memory stdin:csv "select * from stdin"
+    cat one.dat | duckdb-utils memory stdin:csv "select * from stdin"

 .. _cli_memory_attach:

 Joining in-memory data against existing databases using \-\-attach
 ------------------------------------------------------------------

-The :ref:`attach option <cli_query_attach>` can be used to attach database files to the in-memory connection, enabling joins between in-memory data loaded from a file and tables in existing SQLite database files.
+The :ref:`attach option <cli_query_attach>` can be used to attach database files to the in-memory connection, enabling joins between in-memory data loaded from a file and tables in existing DuckDB database files.
 An example:

 .. code-block:: bash

-    echo "id\n1\n3\n5" | sqlite-utils memory - --attach trees trees.db \
+    echo "id\n1\n3\n5" | duckdb-utils memory - --attach trees trees.duckdb \
       "select * from trees.trees where rowid in (select id from stdin)"

-Here the ``--attach trees trees.db`` option makes the ``trees.db`` database available with an alias of ``trees``.
+Here the ``--attach trees trees.duckdb`` option makes the ``trees.duckdb`` database available with an alias of ``trees``.

 ``select * from trees.trees where ...`` can then query the ``trees`` table in that database.